notbxno/vatssa-procedures-hub/docs/Aerodromes/Cape Verde/Amilcar Cabral (GVAC)/tower.md

 # Tower
-The responsibility of Tower at King Shaka falls to the dedicated Tower ATS unit, "King Shaka Tower" (FALE_TWR) on 118.450.
-TWR will be responsible for the movements on the runway, as well as the responsibility of ensuring safety amongst VFR aircraft operating in the circuit or within the Durban CTR from GND - 3000ft MSL.
+Amilcabral Tower is the main position that should be used at GVAC when online they operate of the frequency of 119.700, when online they assume the responsibilities of GND and DEL when offline (Prior permission required), they control a 5NM airspace around the GVAC airport.

-!!! note
+!!!
+Warning
-    As the frequency for departure is already handed in the IFR clearance, handoffs to the next ATS unit (Sal Approach) is not required with departing aircraft.
+    S1 controllers are permitted to connect to TWR after they have completed S2 theory exam.

 ## Visual Flight Rules (VFR) Aircraft

   * There are no published VFR departure or arrival routings in and out of the Durban CTR.
-Traffic should instead be asked to report either leaving or entering the CTR, or via of the VRPs.
+Traffic should instead be asked to report either leaving or entering the CTR.
-  * Circuit altitude is 800ft, with circuits conducted towards the sea.
-Runway 06 (Right Hand), Runway 24 (Left Hand).
+  * Circuit altitude is 1500ft AGL (1700 ft), with circuits conducted Left hand on 01 and Right hand on 19

-  * Controllers should avoid extending downwinds signicifantly to avoid conflicts with traffic at Durban Virginia.
+!!! tip "Circuit Clearance"

-!!! info "Circuit Clearance"
+    GPHPY, hold position, after departure Runway 01, left hand circuits, not above 1700 ft, report left downwind Runway 01.

-    ZSABC, hold position, after departure Runway 06, right hand circuits, not above 800ft, report right downwind Runway 06.
+!!! tip "Exit Clearance"

-!!! info "Exit Clearance"
+    GPHPY, hold position, after departure Runway 06, cleared to leave the control zone to the east, not above 1500ft report Leaving the CTR.

-    ZSABC, hold position, after departure Runway 06, cleared to leave the control zone to the east, not above 1500ft report overhead Tinley Manor."
+    !!! warning Exit coordintation

-// insert VRP map whenever the hell I make one
+        Any CTR exits should be coordinated with any position above you prior to engine start.
+And only then will a start clearence be given

 ## Wake Seperation